jaegertracing/jaeger/plugin/storage/es/README.md

 ElasticSearch schema used for Jaeger.
 This allows for better search capabilities and data retention.
 However, because ElasticSearch creates a new document for every nested field, there is currently a limit of 50 nested fields per document.

+### Shards and Replicas
+Number of shards and replicas per index can be specified as parameters to the writer and/or through configs under `./pkg/es/config/config.go`.
+If not specified, it defaults to ElasticSearch defaults: 5 shards and 1 replica.
+[This article](https://qbox.io/blog/optimizing-elasticsearch-how-many-shards-per-index) goes into more information about choosing how many shards should be chosen for optimization.

 ## Limitations

 ### Separation of Spans and Service:Operation Pairs